hashicorp/vault/website/source/docs/auth/approle.html.md

 the client, it is referred as a `Push` mode.

 While the `user_id` of the App-ID backend worked in a `Push` mode, this backend recommends the `Pull` mode.
-The `Pull` mode is supported in AppRole backend, *only* to be able to make this backend to do all that App-ID did.
+The `Push` mode is supported in AppRole backend, *only* to be able to make this backend to do all that App-ID did.

 ### AppRole Constraints